More on impact ›

 We seek submissions from a wide variety of settings, cultures, geographical regions, language groups, types of school, institutions of higher education, and systems of education, public and private.
 We encourage rigorous, scholarly submissions using quantitative, qualitative and mixed methodologies.
 We are particularly interested in learning how the policies and practices at the center of the essay, research article, or literature review offer the potential for new directions in education that address current inequities in educational outcomes.

-Leadership in Education welcomes submissions of the following article types: Book Review, Conceptual Analysis, Correction, Editorial, Empirical Study, General Commentary, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review and Specialty Grand Challenge.
+Leadership in Education welcomes submissions of the following article types: Brief Research Report, Conceptual Analysis, Correction, Editorial, General Commentary, Hypothesis and Theory, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review and Systematic Review.

 All manuscripts must be submitted directly to the section Leadership in Education, where they are peer-reviewed by the Associate and Review Editors of the specialty section.